simonvh/gimmemotifs-manuscript/manuscript.md

 combined in a single measure of *motif activity* using rank aggregation.
 Four methods work with discrete sets, such as different peak sets or clusters from a K-means clustering.
 The hypergeometric test uses motif counts with an empirical motif-specific FPR of 5%.
-All other implemented methods use the PFM log-odds score of the best match.
+All other implemented methods use the z-score normalized PFM log-odds score of the best match.

 To combine different measures of motif significance or activity into a single